Freedom of religion in Canada

-Freedom of religion in Canada is a constitutionally protected right, allowing believers the freedom to assemble and worship without limitation or interference.
+Freedom of religion in Canada is a constitutionally protected right under section 2 of the Canadian Charter of Rights and Freedoms.
+It ensures that all individuals are free to hold and practice the beliefs of their choice without government interference.

-According to the 2021 census, Christianity is the largest religion in Canada, with 53.3% of the population (more than half of these are Roman Catholic); one third of Canadians stated that they were irreligious or had no religion.
+According to the 2021 census, Christianity is the largest religion in Canada, with 53.3% of the population (more than half of these are Roman Catholic] with one third of Canadians stated that they were irreligious or had no religion.
+The Jewish, Islamic, Jain, Sikh, Hindu, and Buddhist communities—although small—are as old as the nation itself.

-In 2023, the country was scored 3 out of 4 for religious freedom; it was noted that in 2019, a new law was put in place stating that some government employees in positions of authority were not allowed to wear religious symbols.
+In 2023, the country was scored 3 out of 4 for religious freedom; it was noted that in 2019, a new law was put in place in Quebec, stating that some government employees in positions of authority were not allowed to wear religious symbols.

 Legal framework

 Constitutional rights

 The "Fundamental Freedoms" section of the Canadian Charter of Rights and Freedoms states: